dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Graveyard
       1. A zone.
 A player's graveyard is their discard pile.
-      2.All the cards in a player's graveyard.
+      2. All the cards in a player's graveyard.
 See rule 404, "Graveyard."

    Hand
       1. A zone.
 A player's hand is where that player holds cards they have drawn but not played yet.
-      2.All the cards in a player's hand.
+      2. All the cards in a player's hand.
 See rule 402, "Hand."

    Hand Modifier
       A characteristic that only vanguards have.
 See rule 210, "Hand Modifier."